 - Governing bodies will ensure that children are taught about how to keep themselves and others safe, including online.
-This education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - We will teach about online challenges and hoaxes and share information about this with parents and carers
+This education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - We will teach about online challenges and hoaxes and share information about this with parents and carers Relevant topics will be included within Relationships Education (for all primary pupils), and Health Education (for all primary and secondary pupils).
+In teaching these subjects we will have regard to

-- Relevant topics will be included within Relationships Education (for all primary pupils), and Health Education (for all primary and secondary pupils).
-In teaching these subjects we will have regard to the statutory guidance. - We have a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia, and sexual violence/harassment.
+Education (for all primary and secondary pupils).
+In teaching these subjects we will he the statutory guidance.

+• We have a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia, and sexual violence/harassment.
 We will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
 These will be underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.